UX and Usability

 Miguel Félix

-iBloom Managing Partner
+Managing Partner iBloom

 User Experience and Usability

-User Experience (User experience or UX, as it is better known in English) is a concept that is often used as a synonym for usability, interaction experience, interaction design, user experience or as an umbrella that incorporates many of these terms.
+User Experience, (User experience or UX, as it is better known in English) is a concept that is often used as a synonym for usability, interaction experience, interaction design, user experience or as an umbrella that incorporates many of these terms.

 User Experience (UX), a very comprehensive concept